-This Kale Bacon and Aged Cheddar Dutch Baby< is tailor made for weekend breakfasts.
-It's hearty and delicious and comes together quickly.
+This bacon Dutch baby is tailor made for weekend breakfast!
+This savoury Dutch baby is hearty and delicious and comes together super quickly.

-I have made a lot of Dutch babies and have used several different batters.
-This one is perfectly suited for a savory Dutch baby, as it is very pop-over-like.
+This Dutch baby is very pop-over-like.
 The texture is wonderful and the crispy edges (together with the melted cheese) is a great combination.

-This combination of ingredients is quite delicious, but do feel free to get creative and mix up the greens and cheese to your liking or what’s in your fridge.
+This combination of ingredients is quite delicious, but you can get creative and mix up the greens and cheese to your liking or what’s in your fridge.

 I’m becoming quite fond of savory Dutch babies!
 They are both easy and delicious and the possibilities of flavours are virtually endless!
 As mentioned above, if you’ve never had one, think pop-overs or Yorkshire pudding.
 There is nothing sweet or custardy about this Dutch baby :)

-Get the Recipe: Kale Bacon and Aged Cheddar Dutch Baby
+Get the Recipe: Bacon Dutch Baby with Kale and Cheese

 Ingredients